Initiative for Public Choice and Market Process

 BB&T Free Market Speaker Series

-On February 16, Terry Anker, an entrepreneur and Chairman of The Anker Consulting Group, is visiting the College of Charleston to meet with students and give a public lecture, as part of BB&T speaker series.
+On February 16, Terry Anker, an entrepreneur and the Chairman of The Anker Consulting Group, is visiting the College of Charleston to meet with students and give a public lecture, as part of BB&T speaker series.
+Terry Anker will discuss the use of the acute thinking skills developed during a classic liberal education, those tenets that are central to success evolving from this tradition, and the limitations inure to it.
+The presentation will focus on connecting effective leadership and success in entrepreneurship to operative deployment of the liberal arts.
 Mr. Anker advises small businesses in Indiana on the acquisition of capital from public and private sources.

 Adam Smith Week, March 16-20